-It's time to check in, meaning write your 15Five report!
-Assuming you haven't changed any of your notification settings, you should receive an email prompting you to complete your report.
-Follow the steps below to begin the reporting process.
-You are going to do great!
+It's time to fill out your first Check-in!
+Check-ins are a way for you to regularly note progress, upcoming priorities, and wins & challenges before submitting to your manager to review.
+Assuming you haven't changed any of your notification settings, you should receive an email prompting you to complete your Check-in.
+Follow the steps below to begin the Check-in process.
+You're going to do great!

-- Access your 15Five.
-You should receive an email notification reminding you to fill out your 15Five check-in.
-From within that email, click on Complete Your 15Five to be directed to your account.
+1. Open your Check-in.
+You should receive an email notification reminding you to fill out your Check-in.
+From within that email, click on Complete Your Check-in to be directed to your account.

-- Fill out your 15Five.
-Enter your answers for the questions in each section of the check-in.
+2. Fill out your Check-in.
+Enter your answers to the questions in each section of the Check-in.
 You can have several answers for each question, and pressing the tab button on your keyboard will create a new item.

-- Submit your 15five.
-When you’re finished with your responses, click Submit at the bottom of your 15Five.
-Now it’s off to your reviewer!
+3. Submit your Check-in.
+When you’re finished with your responses, click Submit at the bottom of your Check-in.
+Now your Check-in is off to your reviewer!

 Made a mistake?
-Read more about how to edit your 15Five.
+Read more about how to edit your Check-in.

-Will 15Five save a draft of my report?
+Will 15Five save a draft of my Check-in?

-- 15Five automatically saves a draft of your report as you go.
-This allows you to enter in responses throughout the week as they come up and then submit the report when you're ready.
-Drafts are a great way to keep track of successes and challenges in the moment; there is no need to struggle to remember them when your reporting deadline arrives.
+- 15Five automatically saves a draft of your Check-in as you go.
+This allows you to enter in responses throughout the week as they come up and then submit the Check-in when you're ready.
+Drafts are a great way to keep track of successes and challenges in the moment; there is no need to struggle to remember them when your check-in due day arrives.

-- From your 'My 15Fives' tab, under 'My history', 15Fives that have drafts saved will be called out; see the above screenshot.
+- From your 'My Check-ins' page, under the 'My recent Check-ins' section on the right, Check-ins with drafts saved will be called out; see the above screenshot.

-- Only you will be able to view your 15Five check-in drafts, even if the report was never submitted.
+- Only you will be able to view your draft Check-ins, even if the Check-in was never submitted.

-- When you are finished filling out your 15Five, click 'Submit'.
+- When you are finished filling out your Check-in, click Submit.
 That's it!
-Your reviewer will receive an email notification that you submitted your report.
+Your reviewer will receive an email notification that you submitted your Check-in.

 Answer your Pulse question

-Each week pulse check asks "How are you feeling?" on a 1-5 scale.
-You can add an optional answer to your pulse question explaining your answer.
-By clicking on the lock icon, this optional answer will be marked as private for you and your reviewer only.
+Each Check-in's pulse question asks, "How did you feel at work this week?" on a 1-5 scale.
+You can add an optional, contextual answer to your pulse question explaining your answer.
+By clicking on the lock icon, this optional answer will be marked as private; meaning visible to you and your reviewer only.

-Why is naming your feelings important?
+Why is it important to name your feelings?
 Check out the science!

-Update objectives and key results from your 15Five
+Update objectives and key results from your Check-in

 - Comment on the reasoning for your status (optional)